webdriverio/webdriverio/docs/Frameworks.md

 The Jasmine framework allows it to intercept each assertion in order to log the state of the application or website, depending on the result.

-For example, it is pretty handy to take a screenshot everytime an assertion fails.
+For example, it is pretty handy to take a screenshot every time an assertion fails.
 In your `jasmineNodeOpts` you can add a property called `expectationResultHandler` that takes a function to execute.
 The function’s parameters provide information about the result of the assertion.

 The following example demonstrates how to take a screenshot if an assertion fails: